 - TREC — a French equestrian sport in which the objective is to test both the horse and the rider in competitions consisting of three separate events.

-- Gymkhana — a multi-game equestrian event which is performed to display the talents of the horses and their riders.
+- Gymkhana — a multi-game equestrian event that is performed to display the talents of the horses and their riders.

 Horse Racing Sports

-- Horse Racing (General) — - equestrian sport which involves jockeys riding horses or being pulled along by horses.
+- Horse Racing (General) — - equestrian sport that involves jockeys riding horses or being pulled along by horses.

-- Thoroughbred Racing — horse racing sport which involves the racing of thoroughbred horses.
+- Thoroughbred Racing — horse racing sport that involves the racing of thoroughbred horses.